REMEMBER TO BOOKMARK NKC

 Pass the Digital Basket 🧺

-NKC is 100% self-funded through our own contributions.
+NKC is 100% self-funded through our own meeting contributions.

 Your contribution ensures the Zoom room is open for you and next alcoholic who reaches out.